top of page

 Integrative Trauma Therapy Training

 According to 70% of adults in the United States have experienced a traumatic event at least once in their lives, which translates to 223.4 million people.
 Among them, around 20 are likely to develop Post Traumatic Stress Disorder (PTSD).
 In a given year, approximately 13 million people suffer from PTSD.
 While most individuals do not develop PTSD after experiencing a traumatic event, those who do are likely to have their quality of life altered, impacting their ability to function.
 Those with disassociation and/or complicated trauma symptoms have a significantly lowered quality of life in multiple areas including mental health, relationships, work, finances, health personality development, and mortality rates.
-These mental health challenges can be difficult to identify and even more challenging to treat.

 bottom of page